-Your results may be different than that listed above because your batteries may be different than the ones I use, and temperature has an effect on battery voltage.
+Your results may be different than those listed above because your batteries may be different than the ones I use, and the temperature has an effect on battery voltage.
 Until you’re comfortable with determining battery SOC by reading the meter, it’s best to estimate SOC based on usage, as explained below.

 Another way to determine approximate battery SOC is by monitoring the load.
-With one 100ah battery, the expected usable storage capacity is about 450 watt hours.
+With one 100ah battery, the expected usable storage capacity is about 450-watt hours.
 (More about determining battery capacity later in this article).
-If you add all of your loads, multiplied by the hours of use, you can determine how much of that 450 watt hour capacity you’ve used.
-For example, if your load includes only a 35 watt fan for 12 hours, and a 10 watt light bulb for 4 hours, the total drain on the battery is: (35 x 12 = 420 and 10 x 4 = 40) or (420 + 40 = 460), exceeding the recommended shut-down limit by 10 watt hours.
+If you add all of your loads, multiplied by the hours of use, you can determine how much of that 450-watt hour capacity you’ve used.
+For example, if your load includes only a 35-watt fan for 12 hours, and a 10 watt light bulb for 4 hours, the total drain on the battery is: (35 x 12 = 420 and 10 x 4 = 40) or (420 + 40 = 460), exceeding the recommended shut-down limit by 10-watt hours.
 Until you’re very comfortable using the meter to determine battery SOC, it’s best to use this method instead.

 Is this system something you would consider building?

 If you start with a budget of $50.00 per month, you’ll have a complete, and substantial system in about 9 months, and a more powerful system in about 14 months.
 This system will power AC-operated devices, up to a maximum of 300 watts.
 The AC will be “clean” power, allowing you to run devices without performance problems, and without the fear of damage to sensitive devices.
 With a budget of only $50.00 per month, you could have a system that meets all of your needs (1,500 to 3,000 watt hours per day), in less than three years.

 |Wire, connectors, fuses, hardware, and misc items||$22|